Kennitos/search_engine_JuNocta/README.md

 Before you can run the ```main.py``` file, two actions need to be performed:
 1. Have the elasticsearch enviroment run in the background
 2. Have the jupyter notebook enviroment run in the background
-   * IT IS IMPORTANT to open jupyter notebook in the same directory in which this folder is cloned to.
-This is necessary as it not possible to determine
+   * IT IS IMPORTANT to open jupyter notebook in the directory of this folder that is cloned by you.

+   This is necassary to create links to files on the localhost/8888.
+These links consists of two parts: it starts with the standard localhost url (`http://localhost:8888/notebooks/`) and followed by the path to the notebook file (`path/notebook_file`).
+Here it gets more complicated, as is not always just the path to where the notebook file is stored on your laptop.
+The path starts with the directory in which the juypter notebook enviroment is opened.
+This could be vary between different users.
+Some users might open it by default on the C disk (for example `C:\User\..\search_engine_junocta\demo_dataset\notebook_file`), others on an G disk (for example `G:\..\search_engine_junocta\demo_dataset\notebook_file`), another might it in the same directory in which this folders is cloned (for example `demo_dataset\notebook_file`).
+Unfortunatelly it is not possible to determine on which directory of a Jupyter notebook is opened.
+Therefore, to avoid issues it is mandatory for all users to open it in the same way.

+   An example of a link, that is created following the rules, is `http://localhost:8888/notebooks/dataset_demo/(agconti)kaggle-titanic/Titanic.ipynb`.

 There are two ways to navigate to the right directory:
 1. Navigate in the file explorer to where this directory is cloned, when in the right directory type "cmd" in the address bar and press enter.
 This causes a command prompt to be opened in the right directory.